Select Model

 Follow

 Photos acquired by Elden Monitors reveal three color presentations of a silhouette reminiscent of the Air Max 270, which debuted February 2018.
 The dual-cushioned model went on to become one of the company's best-selling designs of the late 2010s, and it recently stepped into the spotlight thanks to a City Connect Collection developed with Major League Baseball.
-The newly-surfaced style seems rooted in the highly-successful blueprint, but strips away unnecessary bulk while introducing Air Max En units to the market.
+The newly-surfaced style seems rooted in the highly-successful blueprint, but strips away unnecessary bulk while seemingly introducing Air Max En units to the market.

 “Note”Air Max 270 (left), Air Max 270 En (right).
 Photos via Nike, JD Sports.